 But the other difficult thing is finding sustainable changes that we can actually make.
 Ones that don’t disrupt our routine.
 Ones that can become a habit instead of those we can only keep up for a couple of weeks.

-To become healthy, it helps to make small but effective everyday changes that support our mind and our body.
-Helping us to feel good and live well.
+To become healthy, it helps to make small but effective everyday changes that support our minds and bodies, allowing us to feel good and live well.